h2oai/sparkling-water/DEVEL.md

 ```

 ### Transforming SchemaRDD into DataFrame
-The `H2OContext` provides **implicit** conversion from given `SchemaRDD` to DataFrame.
-The conversion will create a new DataFrame, transfer data from given RDD, and save it to H2O K/V data store.
+The `H2OContext` provides **implicit** conversion from the specified `SchemaRDD` to DataFrame.
+The conversion will create a new DataFrame, transfer data from the specified RDD, and save it to the H2O K/V data store.

 ```scala
 implicit def createDataFrame(rdd : SchemaRDD) : DataFrame